 The No Hit Zone program was originally created at Rainbow Babies and Children's Hospital in 2005 and has since been adopted by more than 30 hospitals nationwide.

-We recognize that being in a hospital setting with a child can be a stressful situation.
+We recognize that having a child who is sick or in pain can be a stressful situation.
 It can be difficult to cope with a child's injury or extended illness and that may make people tense.

 If a staff member witnesses a stressful or violent situation or one where violence could occur, they may intervene.
 Our staff has been trained to handle these types of stressful situations.
 They will act with kindness, nonjudgment and empathy to help cope with the situation in a healthy way.

 We suggest that in a stressful situation, you: